 Drill Some Holes in Outdoor Cans

 For your outdoor cans, drilling holes in the bottom of your trash cans can actually be a great help.
 You'll be able to wash out the inside of a nasty trash can without dumping the dirty water out.
 This is also helpful for allowing rainwater to drain out of the trash can if it has been rained in.
 Just rinse using an outdoor hose.
-For really dirty jobs, a mild dish soap will work wonders.
+For really dirty jobs, mild dish soap will work wonders.
 Then all you have to do is allow the can to dry out.
 It will be good as new.Continue to 5 of 7 below.

 05 of 07

 Pay Attention to Where Trash Is Stored

 Where you prefer to store your garbage cans is really is a matter of preference and may even be determined by city codes or a homeowners association.
 Outdoor trash cans can attract bugs and animals so that will have to be a consideration.
 It's always a good idea to try to prevent insects from being attracted to your house.
 Unfortunately, trash cans are a likely culprit.
 Of course, the bugs and animals could be attracted to your garage if that is where they are stored.

 06 of 07

 Don't Miss a Trash Day

 It's frustrating to see the garbage truck drive away when you know you have multiple bags of trash in your cans that need to be on that truck.
 To keep yourself from having trash around longer than necessary, set a reminder on your phone or computer to alert you to each trash day or use sticky notes.
 If you do miss a trash day, it may be worth it to try to take the trash to your city dump yourself if your city allows this.
-It's important to make note of weeks when the day changes, as it may do as a result of holidays or weather-related incidents.
+It's important to make note of weeks when the day changes, as it may due to holidays or weather-related incidents.

 07 of 07